 Narcissists, self-centred, self-focused, opinionated, charming and seductive takers can be thought of as leading in relationships.
 Codependents, who are self-sacrificing, submissive, giving and consumed with meeting the needs of others, follow.
 Codependency or “relationship addiction” can be used to describe the way an individual meets their needs by being needed by another, rather than working out for themselves how to cross new terrain discovering the excitement of what their own unique life circuit contains.
 If you are codependent, you are susceptible to having your actions manipulated into meeting the desires of others.
 Bitter, angry, exhausted and resentful without your needs met, self-esteem at rock bottom, being alone is a pain you cannot allow to be felt.
 That is why codependents find it almost impossible to voluntarily leave abusive relationships.
 The fear of loneliness feels overwhelming.
 The words "You're history" after the first physical or verbal attack fail to form.
 Your mind tells lies whispering you are powerful, in control and can teach "better" behaviour, telling you try and try again to "change" your destructive other half into the norm.

 If you are codependent the world is seen through the gaze and lens of another, e.g., your friend or lover, wife or father, husband or mother.
 You surrender your own thoughts and feelings as if your very survival is dependent upon gaining their approval.
 Terrified of feeling guilty, you adapt your actions to their decisions, or dress up your own desires as belonging to them, fearful that to do otherwise will attract retaliation, rejection, exclusion or abandonment.
 So you try to make the other dependent upon you.
 This can range from providing financial funding or emotional backing, sorting out fist-fights, and smoothing over family and friend fall-outs.
 Minor illnesses are elevated to end-of-the-world statuses.
 All manner of over-nurturing leaves you feeling powerful whilst you become all-consumed with rescuing and protecting them from all of life's rich lessons.
 Cooking and cleaning, driving them around, reminding them of important dates, covering up their mistakes.
 They prefer to feel helpless, comforted by this infantile state.
 This enables the narcissistic personality so reliant upon your care, sets up an obligation for them to share all of their private self so when they mess up and feel vulnerable, you are always there to help.
 By way of return on your emotional investment, you expect they will behave as you want them to do.
 Undeveloped and incapable of authenticity, they feel even more like the fake and the fraud.
 The imposter that you never knew.
-As they rank everyone, they feel innately inferior as you are so capable and competitively positioned as their superior.
-An unsatisfactory state that facilitates hate.
+Their identity depends upon ranking themselves against others as superior, in order to to avoid feeling inferior as they are missing a middle state containing a balanced view of themselves that affords mistakes.
+Lost in the emotional world, they view you as more capable which means they position you competitively as their superior.
+An unsatisfactory state that facilities hate.